cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dump.md

 Requesting exclusive locks on database objects while running a parallel dump could cause the dump to fail.
 The reason is that the `pg_dump` coordinator process requests shared locks on the objects that the worker processes are going to dump later in order to make sure that nobody deletes them and makes them go away while the dump is running.
 If another client then requests an exclusive lock on a table, that lock will not be granted but will be queued waiting for the shared lock of the coordinator process to be released.
 Consequently, any other access to the table will not be granted either and will queue after the exclusive lock request.
 This includes the worker process trying to dump the table.
 Without any precautions this would be a classic deadlock situation.
 To detect this conflict, the `pg_dump` worker process requests another shared lock using the `NOWAIT` option.
 If the worker process is not granted this shared lock, somebody else must have requested an exclusive lock in the meantime and there is no way to continue with the dump, so `pg_dump` has no choice but to cancel the dump.

-For a consistent backup, the database server needs to support synchronized snapshots, a feature that was introduced in Greenplum Database 6.0.
+For a consistent backup, the database server needs to support synchronized snapshots.
 With this feature, database clients can ensure they see the same data set even though they use different connections. `pg_dump -j` uses multiple database connections; it connects to the database once with the coordinator process and once again for each worker job.
 Without the synchronized snapshot feature, the different worker jobs wouldn't be guaranteed to see the same data in each connection, which could lead to an inconsistent backup.

 If you want to run a parallel dump of a pre-6.0 server, you need to make sure that the database content doesn't change from between the time the coordinator connects to the database until the last worker job has connected to the database.
 The easiest way to do this is to halt any data modifying processes (DDL and DML) accessing the database before starting the backup.
-You also need to specify the `--no-synchronized-snapshots` parameter when running `pg_dump -j` against a pre-6.0 Greenplum Database server.

 **`-n <schema> | --schema=<schema>`**